 It is true that SQL Server provides a number of system functions to simplify joins when accessing metadata, but these are heavily optimised.
 Using user-defined functions in the same way will lead to very slow queries since they perform much like correlated subqueries.

 The compiler can interpret a two-part object name quicker than just one name.
 This applies particularly to tables, views, procedures and functions.
 The same name can be used in different schemas, so it pays to make your queries unambiguous.
-In certain cases, you need versions of the same stored procedure to be different depending on the user role.
-You can put different SPs of the same name in different schemas.
-You then need to specify the stored procedure without the schema because sql server will then choose the stored procedure from the schema associated with the role of the user.

 Not specifying column names is fine for interactive work, but if you write code that relies on the hope that nothing will ever change, then refactoring could prove to be impossible.
 It is much better to trigger an error now than to risk corrupted results after the SQL code has changed.
 Column lists also make code more intelligible